carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 > ## Introduce Yourself
 > Introduce yourself on the Maintainers Slack channel.
 {: .challenge}

+> ## Title
+> If you can’t get in touch with at least one other Maintainer for your lesson,
+> contact the Curriculum Team to let us know.
+We may need to find more Maintainers for your lesson.
+>
+> If you’re going to need to take an extended break (more than a week or two), let your co-Maintainers know.
+> For longer breaks, notify the Curriculum Team.
+{: .callout}

 After this session is over, Erin will add you to the Maintainers Slack channel and TopicBox.